Bootstrap-Based Inference for Cube Root Asymptotics: Introduction

-Several alternative resampling-based distributional approximations for cube root consistent estimators have been proposed in the literature.
-The best known alternative is probably subsampling \citep{Politis-Romano_1994_AoS} , whose applicability to cube root asymptotic problems was pointed out by \cite{Delgado-RodriguezPoo-Wolf_2001_EL}.
-A related method is the rescaled bootstrap \citep{Duembgen_93_PTRF} , whose validity in cube root asymptotic $M$-estimation problems was established recently by \cite{Hong-Li_2017_wp}.
-In addition, case-specific smooth bootstrap methods have been proposed for leading examples such as maximum score estimation \citep{Patra-Seijo-Sen_2015_wp} and isotonic density estimation \citep{Kosorok_2008_BookCh,Sen-Banerjee-Woodroofe_2010_AoS} .
-Each of these methods can also be viewed as offering a \textquotedblleft robust\textquotedblright\ alternative to the nonparametric bootstrap but, unlike our proposed approach, they all achieve consistency by modifying the distribution used to generate the bootstrap counterpart of the estimator whose distribution is being approximated.
-In contrast, our method achieves consistency by means of an analytic modification to the objective function used to construct the standard nonparametric bootstrap distributional approximation, and hence is conceptually distinct from the modifications employed in the existing literature.
+Like ours, each of the resampling methods mentioned above can be viewed as offering a \textquotedblleft robust\textquotedblright\ alternative to the standard nonparametric bootstrap but, unlike ours, existing methods achieve consistency by modifying the distribution used to generate the bootstrap sample.
+In contrast, our bootstrap-based method achieves consistency by means of an analytic modification of the objective function used to construct the bootstrap-based distributional approximation.
+As further discussed below, this approach results in a procedure that is conceptually related to the bootstrap methods developed by \cite{Andrews-Soares_2010_ECMA} and \cite{Fang-Santos_2019_REStud} in other econometrics contexts.

-The note proceeds as follows.
-Section \ref{[Section] Cube Root Asymptotics} is heuristic in nature and serves the purpose of outlining the main idea underlying our approach.
-The heuristics of Section \ref{[Section] Cube Root Asymptotics} are then made rigorous in Section \ref{[Section] Main Result}.
-Section \ref{[Section] The Maximum Score Estimator} considers the maximum score estimator, illustrating the implications of our main results for that estimator and investigating the small sample properties of our proposed inference procedure in a simulation experiment.
-Two distinct extensions of our results, to M-estimators exhibiting an arbitrary rate of convergence and to the \cite{Grenander_1956_SAJ} estimator of an isotonic density, respectively, are provided in Section \ref{[Section] Extensions}.
-Simulation evidence for the latter example is also provided.
-All derivations and proofs have been collected in the supplemental appendix.